MicrosoftDocs/fabric-docs/docs/get-started/fabric-home.md

 # Navigate to your items from [!INCLUDE [product-name](../includes/product-name.md)] Home

 This article gives a high level view of navigating to your items and actions from [!INCLUDE [product-name](../includes/product-name.md)] Home.
 Each product experience has its own Home, and there are similarities that they all share.
-Those similarities are described below.
+Those similarities are described in this article.
 For detailed information about **Home** for a particular product experience, such as Reflex Home, visit the relevant page for that product experience.
 Links to those pages are provided at the end of this article.

 ## Overview of Home